Rust401/ZJU_OS_lab1/README.md

-check the cross(cross empty?)-> enter the cross-> leave the cross->
-give signal to the left side car-> quit from the queue-> get out of the cross-> end
+check the cross(cross empty?)-> enter the cross-> leave the cross-> give signal to the left side car-> quit from the queue-> get out of the cross-> end